Medically reviewed by Drugs.com. Last updated on May 11, 2022.

 - Take it easy.
 Get rest and avoid busy activities.

 - Rest your eyes.
-If you or your child finds bright light bothersome, as do many people with measles, keep the lights low or wear sunglasses.
+If you or your child finds bright light irritating, as do many people with measles, keep the lights low or wear sunglasses.
 Also avoid reading or watching television if light from a reading lamp or from the television is bothersome.

 Preparing for an appointment